deanhiller/webpieces/webserver/README.md

 # webpieces

-fix -PexcludeH2 bullcrap so gradlew build just works for everyone!!
 UrlEncodedParser String value=null can we change to String value=""  it broke many tests :( fix "" vs. null.
 AND definitely need competing test cases..this shit is tough as balls "" needed for what again?